 Once a school or program has admitted you and you've indicated that you will attend (usually by paying a deposit), the school will prepare a Form I-20 Certificate of Eligibility.
 F-1 students will get what's called an I-20AB, and M-1 students will get an I-20MN.
 You'll be submitting this form as part of your application for student status.
 The school should not charge you any money for issuing the I-20.

-Your next step will be to prepare a Change of Status application, using USCIS Form I-539 (available as a free download).
-Attach a Supplement-1 page if your spouse or children will be staying in the United States with you.
+Your next step will be to prepare a Change of Status application, using USCIS Form I-539 (available as a free download, though you'll need to pay a fee to file it).
+Attach a separate I-539A Supplement for your spouse and each child who will be staying in the United States with you.
 Form I-539 has more than one use—don't be confused by the presence of questions that don't apply to you.

 The instructions to the form will explain what documents you need to include and the latest fee you'll need to pay.
 Your school, or an attorney, will also be able to help you with this process.

 Although in the past, many F-1 students encountered problems because of a gap between when their current status expired and their F-1 status and studies were due to begin, USCIS addressed by announcing that it would grant the change of status to F-1 effective the day it approves an applicant's Form I-539.
 So now you'll mostly need to make sure to get the I-539 in before your existing status expires.
 Be sure to check on USCIS's processing times, however, and plan for delays.

 This is a complex area of the law.
 You might wish to consult an immigration attorney before trying to handle it on your own.